MadDeCoDeR/DOOM-BFA-Arch-pkg/README.md

 After downloading the code of that repo just open the terminal in the folder were the PKGBUILD file is and use the command makepkg --syncdeps -f (requires fakeroot)

-Note: The Built binary can work only with ONE and oly ONE of the following installed to your home folder:
+Note: The Built binary can work only with ONE and only ONE of the following installed to your home folder:

 - DOOM 3: BFG Edition (Steam)
 - DOOM 3: BFG Edition (GOG)